titipata/pubmed_parser/README.md

 #Parser for Pubmed Open-Access Subset XML Dataset

-Python parser for PubMed open-access subset.
+Python parser for [PubMed open-access subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) (download section is at the end of the page)

-##Usage
+##About

-We create a simple parser for PubMed open-access dataset where you can give an XML path or string to the function called `pare_pubmed_xml` that will return a dictionary with the following keys:
+We create a simple parser for PubMed open-access subset where you can give an XML path or string to the function called `parse_pubmed_xml` that will return a dictionary with the following keys:

  - `full_title`: Article's title